-We will answer some of the most frequently asked questions about Lyme disease in the section below.
+Here we answer some of the most frequently asked questions about Lyme disease:

 1) Can Lyme disease spread from human-to-human?

-No. You cannot become infected by touching, kissing or having sex with an infected person.3
+No. You cannot become infected by touching, kissing, or having sex with an infected person.

 2) What happens if I am pregnant and have Lyme disease?

-The National Health Service (NHS), UK, says that the Lyme disease-causing bacterium Borrelia burgdorferi cannot be passed on through breast milk.7
+The National Health Service (NHS), United Kingdom, say that the Lyme disease-causing bacterium cannot be passed on through breast milk.

 4) Can Lyme disease be transmitted through blood transfusion?